My "gift" to a homeless man - and what it taught me about myself

 In defense of altruism – and in our innate sense of care for others – Dr. Taylor goes on to explain, “Many acts of kindness may be motivated by self-interest.
 But is it naive to suggest that ‘pure’ altruism can exist as well?
 An act of pure altruism may make someone feel better about themselves afterwards, and it may increase other people's respect for them, or increase their chances of being helped in return at a later point.
 But it's possible that, at the very moment when the act takes place, their only motivation is an impulsive unselfish desire to alleviate another person's suffering.”

-I’d like to think that at that moment in Boise, my only motivation was to help – in a $2 way – alleviate a fellow-man’s suffering.
+I’d like to think that at that moment in Boise, my only motivation was to help – in a $2 sort of way – alleviate a fellow-man’s suffering.
 But his reaction exposed that deeper “desire” I was unaware of at the surface – my need to be seen as the helper.

 Thankfully, I soon began to recognize an important truth in how we relate to others, help others, give to others.
 It is that the best gifts are given out of love for another, with no expectation of anything in return.
-They are unconditional.
+They are purely unconditional.